Planning-Inspectorate/appeals-back-office/appeals/api/src/server/notify/templates/site-visit-change-access-required-date-change-appellant.content.md

 Our inspector (or their representative) will now visit ((site_address)) at ((start_time)) on ((visit_date)).

+#Giving the inspector access to the site

+You, or someone else, must be at the site at the scheduled time to provide access for our inspector.

+Alternatively, and only if it is possible at the site, you can provide written consent for access for our inspector at caseofficers@planninginspectorate.gov.uk

+Include our appeal reference number in any communication.

-# About the visit
+#About the visit

 You cannot give the inspector any documents or discuss the appeal with them.

-# Who will attend

-You must attend the site visit with our inspector and a representative from the local planning authority.

-You will accompany the inspector throughout the visit.

-If you need to contact us, include our appeal reference number in any communication.
+The inspector will carry out the inspection on their own.

 The Planning Inspectorate
 caseofficers@planninginspectorate.gov.uk